dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/haswell.md

 This section is set up via WhateverGreen's [Framebuffer Patching Guide](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) and is used for setting important iGPU properties.

-The table below may seem daunting but it's really not, the main things we need to take away from it are:
+When setting up your iGPU, the table below should help with finding the right values to set.
+Here is an explanation of some values:

-* Type of iGPU
+* **Device-id**
-  * To most closely match your setup
+  * The actual Device ID used by the graphics drivers to figure out if it's an iGPU.
+If your iGPU isn't natively supported, you can add `device-id` to fake it as a native iGPU
-* AAPL,ig-platform-id
+* **AAPL,ig-platform-id**
-  * This is what's used for setting up our iGPU so the drivers function correctly
+  * This is used internally for setting up the iGPU
-* Stolen Memory
+* **Stolen Memory**
   * The minimum amount of iGPU memory required for the framebuffer to work correctly
-* Port Count + Connectors
+* **Port Count + Connectors**
   * The number of displays and what types are supported

-* device-id
-  * The actual Device ID used by IOKit(the drivers) for initial connection, if your iGPU isn't natively supported you can add this property to correct it
+Generally follow these steps when setting up your iGPU properties.
+Follow the configuration notes below the table if they say anything different:
+1. When initially setting up your config.plist, only set AAPL,ig-platform-id - this is normally enough
+2. If you boot and you get no graphics acceleration (7mb VRAM and solid background for dock), then you likely need to set device-id as well

 Note that highlighted entries with a star(*) are the recommended entries to use:

 | iGPU | device-id | AAPL,ig-platform-id | Port Count | Stolen Memory | Framebuffer Memory | Connectors |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |